 If the birth certificate is issued in a different language, a legal translation should be presented:

 - the translation could be prepared by the National Translation and Authentication Office (OFFI) – www.offi.hu , 1062 Budapest, Bajza utca 52, Tel: (36-1) 428-9600, Fax: (36-1) 428-9610 – in this case, it does not need to be further legalized;

 - OR, the translation should be legalized by the responsible Hungarian Consulate.

 How can I schedule an appointment?

-Please note that you should reserve one slot per application submitted – for example, if you apply for a registration of marriage, a registration of birth and a passport at the same time, you should reserve 3 slots.
+Please note that you should reserve one slot per application submitted – for example, if you apply for registration of marriage, registration of birth, and a passport at the same time, you should reserve 3 slots.

-The Budapest Főváros Kormányhivatala (Budapest Metropolitan Government Office) is responsible for the registration of vital statistics events which happened abroad.
+The Budapest Főváros Kormányhivatala (Budapest Metropolitan Government Office) is responsible for the registration of vital statistics events that happened abroad.